skrey/yellow-extensions/source/help/en/api-for-developers.md

 ## Folder structure

-The following folders are available in the standard installation:
+The following folders are available:

 ```
 ├── content               = content files